Nutrition

 5. Keto Pancakes

-Almond flour is a lifesaving ingredient in low-carb breakfast pancakes that let you dig into a short stack of a diner favorite.
-Using ground nuts in this form allows you a flour substitute that works in a similar fashion to traditional flour, resulting in fluffy cakes that make low-carb breakfast foods seem downright indulgent.
+Almond flour is a versatile ingredient that can be used in numerous low-carb breakfast recipes, such as keto pancakes.
+This flour substitute works in a similar fashion to traditional flour, resulting in fluffy flapjacks that make low-carb breakfast foods seem downright indulgent.

-With a flax egg, coconut oil and a sugar substitute like stevia rounding out the batter, you can sizzle your way to a luscious low-carb breakfast that doesn’t feel like a sacrifice.
+With flax egg, coconut oil and a sugar substitute like stevia rounding out this low-carb pancake recipe, you can sizzle your way to a luscious low-carb breakfast that doesn’t feel like a sacrifice.

 via Canva